micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-42-rashi_en.md

 <b>And now his blood.</b> The words אֶת and גַם indicate additional inclusions—[not only] his blood, but the blood of the old father as well.

 ### passuk 23
-<b>They did not know that Yossef listened [understood].</b> [I.e.,] that he understood their language and in his presence they spoke thus.
+<b>They did not know that Yoseif listened [understood].</b> [I.e.,] that he understood their language and in his presence they spoke thus.
-<b>Because there was an interpreter between them.</b> For when they spoke with him the interpreter was between them, who knew Hebrew and Egyptian, and he would interpret their words to Yossef and Yossef’s words to them.
-They, therefore, thought that Yossef did not understand Hebrew.
+<b>Because there was an interpreter between them.</b> For when they spoke with him the interpreter was between them, who knew Hebrew and Egyptian, and he would interpret their words to Yoseif and Yoseif’s words to them.
+They, therefore, thought that Yoseif did not understand Hebrew.
 <b>The Interpreter.</b> This refers to his son Menasheh.

 ### passuk 24
 <b>He turned away from them.</b> He moved some distance away from them so that they should not see him crying.
 <b>And cried.</b> Because he heard that they had regrets.
-<b>Shimon.</b> He was the one that threw him into the pit; he was the one who said to Levi, “Here comes the dreamer.”
-Another explanation [as to why Shimon was selected:] Yossef intended to separate him from Levi, lest the two of them conspire to kill him.
+<b>Shimon.</b> He was the one that threw him into the pit; he was the one who said to Leivi, “Here comes the dreamer.”
+Another explanation [as to why Shimon was selected:] Yoseif intended to separate him from Leivi, lest the two of them conspire to kill him.
 <b>And had him bound before their eyes.</b> He bound him only while he was seen by them.
 Once they departed he freed him and gave him food and drink.

 ### passuk 25